Azure/azure-rest-api-specs/documentation/typespec-rest-api-dev-process.md

    oav run <scenario-file> --spec <spec-file> --generateExample
    ```

+    Note, latest OAV tool should automatically generate the following.
+However, if you are generating the examples manually, please ensure you have:
+    - include `title` field and make sure it is descriptive and unique for each operation.
+    - include `operationId`.
+This is used to match with declared operations in TypeSpec and correctly output in swagger.

 4. Add/update the `readme.md` file in either the 'resource-manager' or 'data-plane' folder to specify the version and location of the OpenAPI files.
 The `readme.md` is needed for both management-plane and data-plane services for REST API Docs generation.
 For management-plane services, the `readme.md` is also needed for SDK generation -- see [generating client with autorest](https://github.com/Azure/autorest/blob/main/docs/generate/readme.md#keeping-your-options-in-one-place-the-preferred-option).
 The `readme.md` may contain generation options for multiple languages, separated into high-level sections.

    Example:[sample-readme](https://github.com/Azure/azure-rest-api-specs/blob/main/documentation/samplefiles/samplereadme.md)

+5. Generate swagger files:
+   - sync with the target branch in the azure-rest-api-specs repo
+      ```
+       git pull upstream <target-branch>
+      ```
+   - in the root directory, run `npm install`
+   - in the project directory, `npx tsp compile`.
+This will generate swagger files under `resource-manager` or `data-plane` folders.

-5. Ensure all generated files under `resource-manager` or `data-plane` have been added to PR.
+6. Ensure all generated files under `resource-manager` or `data-plane` have been added to PR.

-6. Send a pull request .
+7. Send a pull request .

    - commit all your changes.
    - push your branch to your fork of the repo.